 - Bitcoins is safer than carrying a plastic card.

-“Bitcoin’s mysterious creator could become world’s first trillionaire.”
+“Bitcoin’s mysterious creator could become the world’s first trillionaire.”

-- Bitcoins is an international currency with no exchange transaction fees.
+- Bitcoins are an international currency with no exchange transaction fees.

 - Bitcoins are limited to 21 million only